Locoduino/SlowMotionServo/README.md

 With version 1.1, 5 functions have been added to implement live adjustement of minimum and maximum positions.
 When an adjustement of a servo is in progress, the goTo, goToMin and goToMax functions fail silently.

 Entering in live adjustement process is done implicitely by calling one of the for adjust functions.
-Exiting the live adjustement process is done by calling de ```endAdjust()``` function.
+Exiting the live adjustement process is done by calling de ```endSetup()``` function.

 ### setupMin(minPulse)